Panneau de gestion des cookies

 How to do it?

-File N°1 can be downloaded, from mid-October to January 15 of each year, on the website of the University of Medicine of Strasbourg , which is responsible for checking all the files for France.
+File No. 1 can be downloaded, from mid-October to January 15 of each year, on the website of the Faculty of Medicine of Strasbourg , which is responsible for checking the files for all of France.

-You will find by clicking here the list of documents to provide and the address to send the file.
+By clicking here you will find the list of documents to provide and the address to send the file.

-Applicants living in France must send in their application before 15 January each year for a start in November.
+Candidates residing in France must send their application before January 15 of each year for entry in November.

-The file must be sent by post to this address:
+You must send the file by post to this address:

 Faculté de Médecine - Bureau des DFMS/A